 Why does my cat stare at me while I sleep?

 Cats often watch their sleeping humans due to their natural curiosity, protective instincts, or simply because they find human sleep behaviors fascinating.
 Some cats also stare at sleeping humans when they want attention, food, or access to the bed.
-This behavior typically indicates your cat feels secure enough to remain close while you’re vulnerable, which actually demonstrates trust and affection.
+This behavior typically indicates your cat feels secure enough to remain close while you’re vulnerable, which demonstrates trust and affection.

 Can excessive staring indicate a health problem?